gradle/gradle/design-docs/features/ide-integration/ide-multiple-build/README.md

 ```
     ProjectConnection connection1 = GradleConnector.newConnector().forProjectDirectory(new File("myProject1")).connect();
     ProjectConnection connection2 = GradleConnector.newConnector().forProjectDirectory(new File("myProject2")).connect();
-    GradleCompositeBuild compositeBuild = GradleConnector.newComposite().add(connection1).add(connection2).build()
+    GradleComposite composite = GradleCompositeBuilder.newComposite().withParticipant(connection1).withParticipant(connection2).build()
-    EclipseWorkspace eclipseWorkspace = compositeBuild.model(EclipseWorkspace.class)
+    EclipseWorkspace eclipseWorkspace = composite.model(EclipseWorkspace.class)
 ```

+##### Implementation

+- Extends the delegating `ModelBuilder` implementation to perform a separate model request on each project connection, and to aggregate the full set of `EclipseProject` instances for these projects.

 ##### Test cases

+- Adding a second `ProjectConnection` instance for the same project is a no-op.
+- Adding a second `ProjectConnection` instance for a project within the same Gradle build is a no-op.

+More TBD

+### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for multiple imported Gradle builds

+This story builds on the previous by converting Buildship to create and use a single `GradleCompositeBuild` instance where multiple Gradle projects have been imported into Eclipse.

+When importing a new Gradle build, projects for all previously imported Gradle builds will need to be refreshed.

+If implemented correctly, the development of project name deduplication and project dependency substitution support in Gradle will automatically be reflected in functionality within Buildship.

+##### Implementation

 TBD

-### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for multiple imported Gradle builds

-This story builds on the previous by converting Buildship to create and use a single `EclipseWorkspace` instance to get the set of `EclipseProject` instances where multiple Gradle builds have been imported into Eclipse.
+##### Test cases

+TBD

 ### Story - Eclipse model for a workspace does not include duplicate project names

 Selected projects in a workspace might have the same project name.
-This story implements a de-duping mechanism for the Eclipse model.
+This story implements a de-duping mechanism for the Eclipse model, such that the generated eclipse projects are uniquely identified.

 ##### Implementation

 - If a workspace encounters two projects with the same project name, an algorithm will de-duplicate the project names.
-De-duped project names are only logic references to the original projects.
+De-duped eclipse project names are only logic references to the original projects.
 The actual project name stays unchanged.
 - Gradle core implements a similar algorithm for the IDE plugins.
-This will be reused.
+This implementation will be reused (shared).

 ##### Test cases

 - If the names of all imported projects are unique, de-duping doesn't have to kick in.
 - If at least two imported projects have the same name, de-dupe the names.
-De-duped project names still reference the original project.
-The original and de-duped project names should be rendered in Eclipse's project view section.
+De-duped project names still reference the original project. should be rendered in Eclipse's project view section.
 - De-duping may be required for more that one duplicate project name.
 - Multi-project builds can contain duplicate project names in any leaf of the project hierarchy.